The fragile nature of road transportation networks: Mathematical analysis of the fragility of road transportation networks

 \section{Mathematical analysis of the fragility of road transportation networks}

 In this section, we conduct a mathematical analysis to evaluate the fragile nature of road transportation networks under either a demand or supply disruption.
-Total Time Spent (TTS) is applied as the indicator for the examination of system performance, as in \cite{rodrigues_towards_2019,zhou_model-free_2021,chen_data_2022}, to account for the temporal costs for all vehicles under disruptions.
+Total Time Spent (TTS) is applied as the indicator for the examination of system performance, which was first introduced in \cite{edie1965discussion} as the aggregate time spent by all vehicles in passing through a space-time domain.
 As outlined in Section \ref{sec: formulation}, the presence of a positive second derivative in performance loss regarding the magnitude of disruption indicates the system's fragility.
-Therefore, to illustrate the transportation network's fragility to demand disruption, we analyze the derivatives of TTS over the magnitude of disruptive demand.
-Suppose the system is neither fragile nor antifragile, this approach is expected to yield a linearly growing performance loss alongside an increasing magnitude of disruptions with the second derivative being $0$.
+Therefore, to illustrate the transportation network's fragile nature, we analyze the derivatives of TTS over the disruption magnitudes.
+Suppose the system is neither fragile nor antifragile, then this approach is expected to yield a linearly growing performance loss alongside an increasing magnitude of disruptions, with the second derivative being zero.

-As stated in Section \ref{sec: introduction}, analytical forms of MFDs have the advantage of being derived from parameters with physical meanings that are related to traffic networks, whereas numerical MFDs have to be approximated from sensor installation and massive on-site measurements with algebraic functions such as polynomials or exponential functions.
-While numerical MFDs may provide better accuracy at specific segments of an MFD, they have other limitations that make them less suitable for mathematical analysis.
-For example, the third-degree polynomial MFD approximated in \citep{geroliminis_optimal_2013} has only one real root.
-This suggests that the network flow remains positive even when traffic density exceeds the gridlock density.
-Additionally, once the local minimum as the maximum density is surpassed, the traffic flow begins to increase again, violating real-world constraints and diminishing its alignment with physical reality.
-Therefore, we use MoC \citep{daganzo_analytical_2008} as the foundational model for our subsequent analysis.

 \begin{prop} Road transportation networks are fragile under demand disruptions. \end{prop}